Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   to update the configuration after the new key is added.
   After that time, you can try accessing Git.

-@section occt_gitguide_4 WORK WITH REPOSITORY: DEVELOPER OPERATIONS
+@section occt_gitguide_4 Work with repository: developer operations

 @subsection occt_gitguide_4_1 General workflow